 There are five essential areas that make up an outstanding chapter.
 These areas are: Scholarship Development, Chapter Development, Risk Management, New Member Development, and Service to the Campus.
 Each organization is asked to submit documentation for a set criterion in each of the areas previously mentioned.
 Each category has different criteria that are assigned point values.
 A score of 90 or higher in a specific category means the chapter is achieving the minimum standards and therefore, that chapter earns a star.

-Fraternity & Sorority Awards will be held in conjunction with the WCU Leadership Awards on Sunday, April 27, 2014 at 1:00pm in Sykes Ballrooms.
-A reception for Fraternity and Sorority members will follow this ceremony in Sykes 115.
+Fraternity & Sorority Awards were held in conjunction with the WCU Leadership Awards on Sunday, April 27, 2014.

 The Fraternal Values Society exists to provide a home for the values based fraternity/sorority experience on our campus, to provide voice to the values movement.
 It creates a sustainable network for those who want their experience to be representative of the founding fraternal/ethical values of our organizations.
 Its mission is to illuminate the central values that guided the historical founding of general fraternities and sororities, and to incorporate these values into the contemporary fraternity and sorority experience.